-Creation of a safe and peaceful environment where both people and property are respected is the responsibility of every community member.
-Consistent with such an environment, illegal, offensive and dangerous behaviors, including but not limited to those listed in this Code, are prohibited.
+Additionally, creation of a safe and peaceful environment where both people and property are respected is the responsibility of every community member.
+Therefore, other misconduct, irresponsible or offensive behavior, or behavior which is disruptive or dangerous to the community violates the Code whether or not a specific description of such misbehavior is set forth.